wcoder/Xamarin.BlurView/README.md

 Otherwise, blur will not be drawn.
 It will fallback to a regular FrameLayout drawing process.

 ## Performance
-It takes 1-4ms on Nexus 5 and Nexus 4 to draw BlurView with the setup given in example project
+It takes 1-4ms on Nexus 5 and Nexus 4 to draw BlurView with the setup given in example project.

 License
 -------

-    Copyright 2016 Dmitry Saviuk, 2017 Yauheni Pakala
+    Copyright 2016 Dmitry Saviuk (Android library), 2017 Yauheni Pakala (Xamarin library)

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.